icp4a/automation-decision-services-samples/samples/MachineLearningCompleteTutorial/README.md

 - Define a machine learning model using a PMML file or a notebook in Watson Studio.
 - Deploy this model in Watson Machine learning.

-**Procedure**
-1. You define a machine learning model using:
+## Step 1: Defining and deploying a machine learning model

+You define a project in Watson Studio and deploy the corresponding model.
+Use your credentials to log into Watson Studio and create a new project.
+Follow one of the following procedure to create and deploy your machine learning model.

+**Procedure: using a PMML file**
-   - either the PMML file provided in [`automation-decision-services-samples/samples/MachineLearningCompleteTutorial/model/ML-Sample-SGDClassifier-StandardScaler-pmml.xml`](model/ML-Sample-SGDClassifier-StandardScaler-pmml.xml).
+1. You define a new asset by importing the PMML file provided in [`automation-decision-services-samples/samples/MachineLearningCompleteTutorial/model/ML-Sample-SGDClassifier-StandardScaler-pmml.xml`](model/ML-Sample-SGDClassifier-StandardScaler-pmml.xml).
-   - or the notebook provided in [`automation-decision-services-samples/samples/MachineLearningCompleteTutorial/model/Predict loan default with PMML in WML.ipynb`](model/Predict%20loan%20default%20with%20PMML%20in%20WML.ipynb).
-2. You deploy this model in Watson Machine Learning, you can follow the documentation in [Deployment spaces](https://dataplatform.cloud.ibm.com/docs/content/wsj/analyze-data/ml-spaces_local.html?audience=wdp).
+2. You deploy this model in Watson Machine Learning by following the documentation in [Deployment spaces](https://dataplatform.cloud.ibm.com/docs/content/wsj/analyze-data/ml-spaces_local.html?audience=wdp).

+**Procedure: using a Jupyter notebook**
-Click the following image to watch a video showing how to deploy a machine learning model using this sample notebook:
+Click the next image to watch a video showing how to deploy a machine learning model using this sample notebook.

 [![Video covers how to run a notebbok in Watson Studio.](images/ml_sample.png)](https://youtu.be/bbEZk4ypRQU&ab_channel=IBMSupportandTraining)

+*Note*
+There are some minor changes in the graphic user interface in this video compared to the latest version of Watson Studio.
+The actions remain the sames.

+1.You create a new asset using the notebook provided in [`automation-decision-services-samples/samples/MachineLearningCompleteTutorial/model/Predict loan default with PMML in WML.ipynb`](model/Predict%20loan%20default%20with%20PMML%20in%20WML.ipynb).
-If the notebook is used to deploy, begin by reading it.
-Then update the following values inside before running it:
+2. You read the notebook then you update the following values inside:
   - url: your Watson Machine Learning API endpoint URL.
   - apikey: see below for more information on how to get it.
   - space_id: your deployment space id.

-  Then run the notebook to build and deploy the ML model.
+3. You run the notebook to build and deploy the ML model.

+## Step 2: Getting the required information to connect

-3. When the model is deployed, you get the data from Watson Studio that is required to define a machine learning provider in your decision project in Task 2.
+You get the data from Watson Studio that is required to define a machine learning provider in your decision project in Task 2.
 You need:
 * the space id which is defined in the deployment space settings.
 * the URL where the model is deployed.
 For instance `https://<location>.ml.cloud.ibm.com/ml/v4`.
 * the authentication URL.
 For instance `https://iam.bluemix.net/identity/token`.